 Labels can also prevent us from being open-minded about the exploration of other areas/interests.

 For example, in early 2022, I thought of and labeled myself as an “outdoorsy” guy who enjoyed camping and all that jazz (but specifically camping).
 However, after going camping a few times, I realized that while there were certain aspects I enjoyed (campfire meals, shooting stars, conversations with friends), there were a few key components (like my fear of getting eaten by a bear while I sleep and disdain for bugs) that made the experiences less than enjoyable.
 At one point, I confided to my girlfriend that I did not enjoy camping.
 Then, when I would talk about camping with other people, my girlfriend would bring up that I don’t like camping.
-I would then try to defend myself and suggest that I do in fact enjoy camping, but in reality, I was trying to reconcile the dissonance between how I’d labeled myself and how I actually felt about my lived experiences.
+I would then try to defend myself and suggest that I do enjoy camping, but really I was trying to reconcile the dissonance between how I’d labeled myself and how I actually felt about my lived experiences.

 That label, and the potential ego hit from dropping it, prevented me from being more open-minded about what’s possible.
 Once I finally dropped the “camping guy” label (kept the “outdoorsy” part though), I felt lighter.
-I could be more honest and say that yeah some parts of it were fun, but unless the circumstances were right, I probably wouldn’t go camping anytime soon.
+I could be more honest and say that yeah some of it was fun, but unless the circumstances were right, I probably wouldn’t go camping anytime soon.
 It was only then that I could move on from that and try out other things.

 The camping example might seem ridiculous — how could someone possibly be attached to a label like that when there are aspects of it that they don’t enjoy?
-But, I had started to create an identity around camping/camping-adjacent activities.
+But, I had started to create an identity around camping and camping-adjacent activities.
 I thought that I should enjoy it.
 I wanted to be that person, so I tried to make it work.
 It probably took more work to keep up the appearance and try to like it than it would have to step back and ditch the label.

 It’s not all bad though